-The Global Talent route as been designed to attract talented and promising professionals in the fields of science, digital technology and arts and culture who want to come to the UK to work.
+Replacing the Tier 1 (Exceptional Talent) visa in 2020, the Global Talent route was designed to attract talented and promising professionals in the fields of science, digital technology and arts and culture to work in the UK.

 Professionals will be able to apply from fields including:

 Global Talent visa applicants must first obtain endorsement from one of six Home Office-approved endorsing bodies, before making the visa application, unless they have been awarded a prestigious prize, as listed in Appendix Global Talent: Prestigious Prizes, which is considered as showing exceptional talent and therefore endorsement does not need to be sought.

 For most applicants, the application process for the Global Talent visa is in two stages.
 Without a prize as listed in Appendix Global Talent: Prestigious Prizes, first, you apply to be endorsed by an approved body.
 Only with endorsement can you proceed to apply for the actual visa from the Home Office.

 The endorsing bodies are charged with assessing applications from individuals within their respective professional fields, and developing and applying sector-specific criteria and evidential requirements for applications.
 The relevant endorsing bodies will then make an endorsement decision based on your profile and the evidence you provide.

 The six Global Talent visa endorsing bodies are:

 This list of endorsing bodies is subject to ongoing review.

 Each body has its own endorsement criteria and process, based in large on the following: